NSW Health is again warning passengers on an international flight to be alert for

-Passengers on Singapore Airlines Flight SQ221 from Singapore to Sydney, which arrived at Sydney International Airport at 7:40 am on Friday 11 January, and people in the International airport during Friday morning are urged to be on the lookout for symptoms until 29 January, as the time from exposure to onset of symptoms can be up to 18 days (usually around 10 days).
+People who spent time in the same place as these cases are urged to be on the lookout for symptoms until 9 February, as the time from exposure to onset of symptoms can be up to 18 days (usually around 10 days).

-Potential exposure sites and times for the seven cases from January 2019 are provided below.
-Those for the December 2018 case are available on the December 2018 alerts page.
+Potential exposure sites and times for the eleven cases from January 2019 are provided below.

 Measles is a highly infectious viral illness which begins with a cough, fever, sore, red eyes, and runny nose, followed three to four days later by a red spotty rash which begins on the face and neck and spreads to the rest of the body.

 People who are experiencing signs and symptoms of measles should seek medical attention.
 NSW Health recommends calling ahead to the practice or emergency department to alert of them of your symptoms so that measures can be taken to limit your exposure to others upon your arrival.

 Singapore Airlines flight SQ231, Sydney International Airport: 22 January

 Passengers on this flight and in the international aiport at the same time as this person should be alert for symptoms until 9 February.